claudioDema99/ExpLab-FinalAssignment/README.md

 - - Wall following (State 1): If an obstacle is encountered during the "go to point" phase, the robot switches to following the wall until a clear path is available.
 - - Done (State 2): Indicates successful completion of the goal point or the task.
 - Supports a service (/go_to_marker) to trigger the Bug 0 algorithm and start the navigation process.
-- Capable of handling asynchronous service calls and continuously adjusts its behavior based on laser readings and robot position.
+- Capable of handling asynchronous service calls and continuously adjusting its behavior based on laser readings and robot position.

 **camera_check_node**